ThomW/super-spacebreak/README.md

 [Close Encounters of the Third Kind](https://www.youtube.com/watch?v=S4PYI6TzqYk) left a pretty big impression on me as a kid, and when I was thinking about what the bricks might be, I remembered the organ from the climax of that movie where the mothership is attempting to communicate with the researchers at Devils Tower -- that's where the idea of making the bricks' tones different and having them light up when struck came from.

+I finally had this insane idea to give the astronaut a voice, so I did my worst Ahnuld impersonation to place him into the Close Encounters sequel that should have happened - him being sent out in space to check up on the aliens and the travelers they took with them after the events in Close Encounters.

 # Making the Sausage

 This was supposed to be a quick weekend project, but things quickly blossomed out of scope when the astronaut rag doll turned out to be more difficult to create than I thought.
 Phaser.io now supports [Matter.js](https://brm.io/matter-js/) out of the box, so I went with that instead of turning to Box2d as I did with [Air Sea Golf](http://www.lmnopc.com/air-sea-golf/).

 Since I was planning on this being a throwaway, I leaned heavily on the code I had written for [UFO Destruction](http://lmnopc.com/ufo/) to get the basic game working, but that didn't do a bunch of things -- you have to refresh to restart the game, it doesn't tell you to turn your phone sideways - all the little things you'd add if you had enough time, but didn't with that project.
 ANother huge timesink was the change to Matter.js;  the game code [straight up broke](http://lmnopc.com/games/super-spacebreak/index.html) after the switch.
 I wound up writing all the physics code for the brick-breaker game myself, but I later learned that you can mix and match physics engines in Phaser, so that wound up being a huge waste of time.

+Getting the ball bouncing right was a fun challenge.
+I've never written that kind of thing before, and there's definitely room for improvement, but I kind of like the quirkiness of it now.

 Programs used: